 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 Even the best blogs struggle to get readers when they first publish a post.
 However, the best artist blogs that rank high in Google’s search are the ones that have a unique writing style and are promoted on multiple platforms.

 An easy way to drive traffic to your art listings is by writing high-quality content that is search engine friendly.
 Writing high-quality content optimized for SEO will make it possible for people to discover you online because Google and other search engines like Bing will rank your posts higher in the search results.

 Unfortunately, it takes time for a new post to be ranked by search engine searches.
-The good news is that you can speed up the process by manually promoting your art posts on different mediums.
+The good news is that you can speed up the process by manually promoting your art posts on different platforms.

 How To Promote Your Blog For Free

 Why do you have to promote your new blogs posts?

 You will want to share your blog posts because you want people to read what you have written.
 A great way to have people read your posts while waiting for them to be ranked by Google is to share them on different platforms.
 Promoting blog posts might seem like a lot of work, but it is an effective way to have people read your articles and see your artwork.

 Here are some places to share your blog posts after you hit publish.